derbyjs/derby/index.md

 Stylus requires that files end in a `.styl` extension.
 It supports [importing other files](http://learnboost.github.com/stylus/docs/import.html), including support for `index.styl` files.
 Since Node.js, Derby templates, and Stylus all support similar file importing conventions, it is easy to use the same directory structure for analogous files in the `lib`/`src`, `views`, and `styles` directories.

 Derby includes compiled CSS at the top of each page.
-Inlining CSS almost always decreases load time, and Stylus file importing makes it easy to break up shared styles into files that are only included in the appropriate pages.
-Note, however, that it is not optimial to include a very large amount of CSS, such large data URI encoded images at the top of the page.
-Any large inline images should be included at the bottom of the page, so that the rest of the page may be displayed first.
+Inlining CSS almost always decreases load time, and Stylus importing makes it easy to break up shared styles into files included in the appropriate pages.
+Note, however, that it is not optimial to include a very large amount of CSS, such as large data URI encoded images, at the top of the page.
+Large images are best loaded as separate files or inline at the bottom of the page, so that the rest of the page may be displayed first.